MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Defending Multimodal Fusion Models against Single-Source Adversaries. [[paper]](https://arxiv.org/abs/2206.12714)
+  - Karren Yang, Wan-Yi Lin, Manash Barman, Filipe Condessa, Zico Kolter. *CVPR 2021*
+  - Key Word: Adversarial Robustness; Multimodal Fusion Models.
+  - <details><summary>Digest</summary> We investigate the robustness of multimodal neural networks against worst-case (i.e., adversarial) perturbations on a single modality.
+We first show that standard multimodal fusion models are vulnerable to single-source adversaries: an attack on any single modality can overcome the correct information from multiple unperturbed modalities and cause the model to fail.
+This surprising vulnerability holds across diverse multimodal tasks and necessitates a solution.
+Motivated by this finding, we propose an adversarially robust fusion strategy that trains the model to compare information coming from all the input sources, detect inconsistencies in the perturbed modality compared to the other modalities, and only allow information from the unperturbed modalities to pass through.

 - Adversarial Robustness of Deep Neural Networks: A Survey from a Formal Verification Perspective. [[paper]](https://arxiv.org/abs/2206.12227)
   - Mark Huasong Meng, Guangdong Bai, Sin Gee Teo, Zhe Hou, Yan Xiao, Yun Lin, Jin Song Dong.
   - Key Word: Adversarial Robustness; Survey.